sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_16_ImportanceOfSpecialCharactersInPythonProgramming/Q_16_ImportanceOfSpecialCharactersInPythonProgramming_Quiz.md

 **Description**

-a) print () is the function in Python which outputs a value to the monitor.

-b) input () is the function in Python which can take input values from the user.
+input () is the function in Python which can take input values from the user.

-c) Both are not correct.

-d) It is not correct.

 ---
 ---